Multi-Modal Few-Shot Temporal Action Detection: Abstract

 \section{Abstract}

-Few-shot (FS) and zero-shot (ZS) learning are two different approaches for scaling temporal action detection (TAD) to new classes.
+Few-shot (FS) and zero-shot (ZS) learning are two approaches for scaling temporal action detection (TAD) to new classes.
 The former adapts a pretrained vision model to a new task represented by as few as a single video per class, whilst the latter requires no training examples by exploiting a semantic description of the new class.
-In this work, we introduce a new {\em multi-modality few-shot} (MMFS) TAD problem, which can be considered as a marriage of FS-TAD and ZS-TAD by leveraging few-shot support videos and new class names jointly.
-To tackle this problem, we further introduce a novel {\bf\em MUlti-modality PromPt mETa-learning} (\shortmodelname) method.
-This is enabled by efficiently bridging pretrained vision and language models whilst maximally reusing already learned capacity.
-Concretely, we construct multi-modal prompts by mapping support videos into the textual token space of a vision-language model using a meta-learned adapter-equipped visual semantics tokenizer.
-To tackle large intra-class variation, we further design a query feature regulation scheme.
-Extensive experiments on ActivityNetv1.3 and THUMOS14 demonstrate that our \shortmodelname{} outperforms state-of-the-art alternative methods, often by a large margin.
-We also show that our \shortmodelname{} can be easily extended to tackle the few-shot object detection problem and again achieves the state-of-the-art performance on MS-COCO dataset.
-The code will be available in \url{https://github.com/sauradip/MUPPET}
+In this work, we introduce a new {\em multi-modality few-shot} (MMFS) TAD problem, as a marriage of FS-TAD and ZS-TAD by leveraging few-shot support videos and a new class name jointly.
+To tackle this problem, we further introduce a novel {\bf\em MUlti-modality PromPt mETa-learning} (\shortmodelname) method. {This is enabled by efficiently bridging pretrained vision and language models whilst maximally reusing already learned capacity.
+Concretely, we construct multi-modal prompts by mapping support videos into the textual token space of a vision-language model using a meta-learned adapter-equipped visual semantics tokenizer.} To tackle large intra-class variation, we further design a query feature regulation scheme.
+Extensive experiments on ActivityNetv1.3 and THUMOS14 demonstrate that our \shortmodelname{} outperforms state-of-the-art alternative methods, often by a large margin. {\shortmodelname{} can be easily extended to few-shot object detection, achieving new state-of-the-art on MS-COCO.
+The code will be made available in \href{https://github.com/sauradip/MUPPET}{https://github.com/sauradip/MUPPET}}